-The penalty points given by the judges will be deducted from the total score for that category only.
-CAUTION: If any judge fails to receive a serving due to incorrect cutting/carving, they cannot then judge that category on Taste/Texture, but only on Appearance.
+The penalty points given by the judges will be deducted from the total score for that category only).

+CAUTION: If any judge fails to receive a serving due to incorrect cutting/carving (where it cannot easily be split by hand), they cannot then judge that category on Taste/Texture, but only on Appearance.

-- a.
-Foreign Objects Edible and Inedible: (i.e. toothpicks, skewers, tinfoil, "dough," etc. are classified as foreign objects) Penalty: 2 points deducted by all judges - b.
-Incorrect Garnish: (i.e. fresh herbs, red lettuce, vegetables)Penalty: 2 points deducted by all judges - c.
-Marking or Sculpting: Marking is defined as any handwritten or mechanically-made mark inside or outside the turn-in container that may identify the submitting team to any judge.
-Sculpting is defined as carving, decorating, forming or shaping an entry that may identify the submitting team to any judge.
-The only identification on the container must be the issued identifier number given to the team when they checked in at the contest.
-This is the number issued prior to being changed to the "secret" number.
+a.
+Foreign Objects - Edible and Inedible: (i.e. toothpicks, skewers, tinfoil, "dough," etc. are classified as foreign objects)

+Penalty: 2 points deducted by all judges

+b.
+Incorrect Garnish: (i.e. fresh herbs, red lettuce, vegetables)

+Penalty: 2 points deducted by all judges

+c.
+Marking or Sculpting: Marking is defined as any handwritten or mechanically made mark insolution outside the turn-in container that may identify the submitting team to any judge.
+Sculpting is defined as carving, decorating, forming or shaping an entry that may identify the submitting to any judge.
+The only identification on the container must be the issued identifier number of the team when they checked in at the contest.
+This is the number issued prior to being charthe "secret" number.